-St Mary's County's budgetary performance is adequate in our opinion.
-The county had slight surplus operating results in the general fund of 1.0% of expenditures, but a deficit result across all governmental funds of 8.6% in fiscal 2015.
+St. Marys County's budgetary performance is adequate in our opinion.
+The county had break-even operating results in the general fund, but a deficit result across all governmental funds of negative 4.7% in fiscal 2016.

-The county's financial performance is adequate in our opinion and reflective of the stable, yet conservative nature, of both budgeting practices and management.
-Over the past several years, management has made a conscious decision to utilize available surplus and a portion of existing reserves to finance various capital needs.
-Although reserves have declined, they remain, in our opinion, very strong.
-St. Mary's closed fiscal 2015 with a modest surplus of \$2.2 million, net of adjustments, following several years of drawdowns.
-Property taxes, a stable revenue stream, accounted for 50% of total general fund revenues in fiscal 2015, followed by income taxes at 39%.
+After adjusting out for a one-time legal settlement of \$7.0 million, the county closed fiscal 2016 with a very modest \$17,000 operating surplus.
+However, on a GAAP basis, the county closed with a \$7.016 million drawdown.
+A settlement on property adjacent to the county's landfill was settled and paid in fiscal 2016.
+We understand there are no more payments to be made in any subsequent years, in regards to this litigation.
+Property taxes, a stable revenue stream, accounted for 49% of total general fund revenues in fiscal 2016, followed by income taxes at 40%.
 While income tax revenues have not always met budgeted numbers, they have continued to grow over the past five years.
-In addition, the county's income tax rate has not changed in several years and St. Mary's still has taxing flexibility, if needed.
+In addition, the county's income tax rate has not changed in several years and St. Marys still has taxing flexibility, if needed.